 - Haggling is too argumentative.
 Only if you’re doing it wrong!
 Effective haggling doesn’t look or feel anything like an argument, and there’s little or no friction involved.
 In fact, done just right, it feels like an everyday conversation that you’d have with a friend.
 Good haggling actually builds respect between two people rather than diminishes it.

-- Haggling is for poor people and cheapskates.
+- Haggling is for cheapskates.
 Ask any wealthy person if they got where they are by taking every deal that came their way at face value.
 Of course they didn’t!
 They knew exactly what they wanted and decided how much they were willing to give up to get it.
 Billionaire CEOs haggle with each other every day over multi-million dollar deals.
 You only look like a cheapskate when you become petty, not when you work hard to get a great deal on something that’s important to you.

 - Haggling is inappropriate.
 Yes, arguing over the price of a Coke at a 7-11 is probably inappropriate and it definitely makes you look like a cheapskate, but sincerely asking for consideration when you’re pursuing something valuable to you is never inappropriate and no one thinks less of you for doing it.